twistedstream/nginx-auth0/README.md

 sudo ./build run
 ```

-#### Ubuntu on MacOS (via Vagrant)
+#### Vagrant

-If your host OS is Mac OS but you'd like to test that the build scripts run on Ubuntu, you can use the provided Vagrant scripts to spin up an Ubuntu VM that has all the necessary tools installed.
+If you'd like to test that the build scripts run on Ubuntu VM, you can use the provided Vagrant scripts to spin up an Ubuntu VM that has all the necessary tools installed.

 First, if you haven't already, install **Vagrant** either by [installing the package](http://www.vagrantup.com/downloads.html) or using [Homebrew](http://sourabhbajaj.com/mac-setup/Vagrant/README.html).